simonteozw/tp/docs/DeveloperGuide.md

 8. Users of the app find the app intuitive and easy to use
 9. The app should be able to save data locally
 10. The app should be for a single user i.e. (not a multi-user product).
-11. The app should be able to hold up to 150 modules/lessons/tasks/contacts in total without a noticeable sluggishness in performance for typical usage.
-12. The app should be able to start up sufficiently fast (<5s).
+11. The app should be able to start up sufficiently fast (<5s).
-13. The app should not crash in the event of invalid user input
+12. The app should not crash in the event of invalid user input

 ## **Appendix E: Glossary** <a name="appen-e"></a>
 | **Term** | **Explanation** |